Applied AI

 Distributed Systems Architecture for Post-Incident AI

-Post-incident reconstruction inherently spans multiple domain boundaries.
-An event-driven architecture (EDA) approach—where agents subscribe to incident events, transform data, and emit results into a packaging store—aligns well with modern scalable systems.
+Post-incident reconstruction spans multiple domain boundaries.
+An event-driven architecture (EDA) approach—where agents subscribe to incident events, transform data, and emit results into a packaging store—aligns with scalable, fault-tolerant systems.
 Trade-offs include eventual consistency risks, ordering guarantees, and the complexity of cross-service transactions.
 Best practices include:

-• Event schemas and contracts: define stable event formats and evolve them through versioning to preserve backward compatibility.
+• Event schemas and contracts: define stable formats and version them to preserve backward compatibility.

-• Data fabric integration: unify data across silos through a common indexing and search layer while preserving source provenance.
+• Data fabric integration: unify data across silos via a common indexing layer while preserving source provenance.

-• Idempotent workflows: design idempotent packaging steps to ensure safe retries and deterministic outcomes.
+• Idempotent workflows: ensure packaging steps are safe to retry and yield deterministic outcomes.

 • Observability primitives: end-to-end tracing, correlation IDs, and lineage graphs to support post-incident analysis.